Dairy alternatives advocate Alex Wankel is combating climate change from the ground up

-Wankel, through his business, is economically empowering smallholders in rural Peru through his business model, who cultivate native forms of quinoa using traditional (and climate-friendly) agrarian methods for his ‘Milq’ products, (including a very delicious cow-free chocolate milk made with rich Cacao).
+Wankel is economically empowering smallholders in rural Peru through his business model, who cultivate native forms of quinoa using traditional (and climate-friendly) agrarian methods.

-Where did the idea for producing plant based dairy alternatives come from?
+Real Business, (RB): Where did the idea for producing plant-based dairy alternatives come from?

 It’s also exactly the kind of product we need to be producing at a time where due to climate change, weather changes constantly.
 Also, it reminds us that we should be conscious of how much water is needed to grow foodstuffs.
 If you’re cultivating a healthy foodstuff but it’s using large amounts of water to do it, the land suffers, and it’s no longer an impactful process or product.

 Quinoa has a variety of potential applications for new food products, from milk alternatives to pure protein products.